-- Planning and implementing the usability context analysis
+- Planning and implementation of context of use analysis

-- Cooperation and overlapping tasks between the User Requirements Engineer and other roles and tasks in the human-oriented design process
+- Cooperation and interfaces of the user requirements engineer with other roles and tasks in the human-centred design process

 The contents of the seminar correspond to the curriculum and glossary of the International Usability and User Experience Qualification Board (UXQB®), which is recognised by 5 European professional associations of Usability Professionals (e.g. German UPA).

-- Usability professionals who want to know more about the state of the methodology for analysing usability contexts, identifying user needs and determining user requirements
+- Usability professionals who want to know more about the methodology of context of use analysis, the identification of user needs and the derivation of user requirements.

-- Experienced professionals who want to compare, adapt and certify their practical knowledge with best practices based on the ISO standard
+- UX professionals who would like to refresh and certify their practical knowledge on the basis of the ISO standard.

-The CPUX-F certificate is a prerequisite for participating in the CPUX-UR seminar.
+The CPUX-F certificate is a prerequisite for participation in the CPUX-UR seminar.

 Online seminars last 3.5 days, 7 sessions of 2.5 hours, from 8.30 to 11.00 and 13.30 to 16.00.